SymfonyCasts/api-platform/sfcasts/ep2-security/owner-cleanup.md

 ## Removing username Updatable Fanciness

 But now, I want to simplify in two ways.
-First, I only want the `owner` property to be set when we *creating* the `CheeseListing`, I don't want it to be *changeable*.
+First, I only want the `owner` property to be set when we *create* the `CheeseListing`, I don't want it to be *changeable*.
 And second, let's get rid of the fanciness of being able to edit the `username` property via a `CheeseListing` operation.
-For that second part, remove the `cheese:write` property from `username`.
+For that second part, remove the `cheese:write` group from `username`.
 We can now also take off the `@Assert\Valid()` annotation.
-This caused the `User` to be validated during the `CheeseListing` operations...which was needed to make sure someone didn't set the `username` to an invalid value while updating a `CheeseListing`.
+This caused the `User` to be validated during the `CheeseListing` operations... which was needed to make sure someone didn't set the `username` to an invalid value while updating a `CheeseListing`.

 ## Making owner *only* Settable on POST